slatedocs/slate/README.md

 ### Getting Set Up

  1. Fork this repository on Github.
- 2. Clone *your forked repository* (not our original one) to your hard drive with `git clone https://github.com/YOURUSERNAME/slate.git`
+ 2. Clone *your forked repository* (not our original one) to your hard drive with `git clone https://github.com/YOURUSERNAME/DevNetSlate.git`
- 3. `cd slate`
+ 3. `cd DevNetSlate`
  4. Install all dependencies: `bundle install`
  5. Start the test server: `bundle exec middleman server`